-Teachers can browse all Lesson Plans for their assigned grade bands from the Monthly Lessons section of Unique Learning System.
+Service Providers can browse all Lesson Plans for their assigned grade bands from the Monthly Lessons section of Unique Learning System.

 Additionally, a collated PDF version of the Lesson Plans and All Lesson Plans and Activities are located in Monthly Tools menu.
 Toggle PDF to view lesson plans in a PDF format.

 Select from the options in the monthly Lesson Plans section to download all Lesson Plans.

 Lesson plans include several pages of content to extend on the learning objectives of the materials.
 Each grade band in Unique Learning System is represented by a different color of Lesson Plan.